Skip to content

 await example_svc.users.patch("/", request=UpdateUserRequest(password="hopefullyhashedagain"))

 Arrest is still in its infancy.
-There are a lot of new features we would love to integrate in future.
+There are a lot of new features we would love to integrate in the future.
 But there are certain caveats and assumptions that Arrest makes which are important to know.

-- It follows the resource-oriented REST api design.
+1. It follows the resource-oriented REST api design.
 If your service does not have clear distinction for different resources and CRUD methods to access them then it might be a bit wonky to integrate it properly within Arrest.